COVID-19 vaccination in New Zealand: Fraud

 On 11 December 2021, the Ministry of Health confirmed it was investigating a man who had been paid to be vaccinated against COVID-19 ten times in one day on behalf of other people.
 Vaccinologist and Associate Professor Helen Petousis-Harris described the man's behaviour as "unbelievably selfish" and cited it as an example of others taking advantage of someone who was short of money.

+Leaks

+In early December 2023, the public health service Te Whatu Ora (Health New Zealand) launched an investigation of an administrator who was accused of spreading COVID-19 misinformation using data obtained from the organisation.
+The male employee had developed a database for the vaccine rollout and quoted data from that work.
+According to Radio New Zealand, the employee had been interviewed on a conspiracy theory website.
+On 3 December, Te Whatu Ora lodged a police complaint against the employee over the vaccine rollout data breach.
+On 4 December, the employee was identified as Barry Young, who appeared at the Wellington District Court on the sole charge of accessing a computer system for dishonest purposes, which carries a maximum seven-year prison sentence.
+After being released on bail on 5 December, Young was interviewed by American conspiracy theorist Alex Jones on his website InfoWars.

+On 8 December, Te Whatu Ora enlisted the services of international cybersecurity and forensic experts to investigate the COVID-19 vaccine data leak.
+By mid February 2024, Health NZ acknowledged that at least 12,000 people had their personal information compromised.

 Legal challenges

 Opposition to vaccine mandates

 On 18 May 2021, Health Minister Andrew Little announced that the Government would amend Section 23 of the Medicines Act 1981 after High Court Judge Rebecca Ellis ruled in favour of the Ngai Kaitiaki Tuku Ihu Medical Action Society's contention that the Government's decision to approve the Pfizer–BioNTech COVID-19 vaccine exceeded the powers of the legislation.
 The Medical Action Society had argued that this action would have undermined public trust in the vaccine and wasted vaccine stock already in use in the country.

 In early September 2021, 12 New Zealand Defence Force personnel filed a judicial review in the High Court at Wellington challenging a directive from the Chief of Defence Force Air Marshal Kevin Short that servicemembers refusing vaccination would be discharged.
 Their barrister Christopher Griggs claimed the directive was unlawful and breached the group's right to refuse medical treatment under the New Zealand Bill of Rights Act 1990.